 The Government made a commitment in The Programme for Government 2011-2016 to develop a National Dementia Strategy for Ireland by 2013.
-The development of the strategy was informed by a research review, a review of international dementia policies/plans/strategies, review of Irish policy contexts, public consultation process, clinicians’ roundtable on the national dementia strategy, workshops with people with dementia and carers, and National Advisory Group.
+The development of the strategy was informed by a research review, a review of international dementia policies/plans/strategies, review of Irish policy contexts, public consultation process, clinicians’ roundtable on the national dementia strategy, workshops with people with dementia and carers, and input from National Advisory Group.

 The aim of the Strategy is to improve dementia care so that people with dementia can live well for as long as possible, can ultimately die with comfort and dignity, and can have services and supports delivered in the best way possible.

 The Strategy identifies key principles to underpin and inform the full range of health and social care services provided to people with dementia, their families and carers.
 Six Priority Areas for Action have been identified in the Strategy, as follows: